neilotoole/sq-web/content/en/docs/drivers/xlsx.md

 ## Header row

-By default, `sq` treats each sheet as a raw data files, without a header row.
+By default, `sq` treats each sheet as raw data, without a header row.
 The fields (columns) are then named `A`, `B`, `C`, etc.

 ```shell